 Monk seal), which can also be found in Keri.

 Thirteen museums tell the varied history of the island, and you can learn about the wildlife, flora and fauna of the island, as well.
 There are old traditional villages with ancient, twisted olive trees telling the story of their long lives.

 Beautiful sweeping beaches hug crystal-clear turquoise-colored seas and the rugged coastline hides caves and inlets perfect for exploring by boat.
 They’re also a haven for swimmers, snorkelers, and divers.

 The beaches are numerous, and the sea is clear and blue.
 As well as the most famous beach of Navagio, also known as Shipwreck Beach, there’s a great mix of sand and pebbled beaches on the island.
 The main beaches are in tourist resorts.
 There are long, sweeping sandy beaches in Alykes, Alykanas, Kalamaki, Laganas, and Tsilivi.

-Close to Zakynthos Town the tourist resort of Argasi has a small strip of beach, catering the to the resort’s customers, which even has an ancient stone bridge standing in the middle of it!
+Close to Zakynthos Town, the tourist resort of Argasi has a small strip of beach, catering to the resort’s customers. it even has an ancient stone bridge standing in the middle of it!